Skip to content

 silent:

-When ``False`` (default), a progress message is printed to
+Set to ``False`` to print a progress message to stdout after

 batch_size: